AWS Integration

 - IAM Role ARN: The role ARN from the previous step

-- AWS Region: The primary region for your resources (e.g.,
+- AWS Region (optional): The default region for tool calls (e.g.,

 - Click Test Connection to verify, then Save